nc-minibbs/mbbs/docs/data-checklist.md

-# Instructions for updating the data
+---
+title: MBBS data checklist
+---

 After a fresh new year and a new series of surveys, here's the walkthrough of how to update this repository